Who Can Sue for Military Medical Malpractice?

-- Active duty soldiers with a military dependent who has been injured (such as a soldier whose wife dies due to malpractice or an active duty mother whose infant suffered injuries during child birth)
+- Active-duty soldiers with a military dependent who has been injured (such as a soldier whose wife dies due to malpractice or an active duty mother whose infant suffered injuries during childbirth)

 - Retired soldiers injured while retired

-- Veteran’s receiving injuries at VA Hospitals
+- Veteran’s that received injuries at VA Hospitals

-Tragically, current federal law, known as the Feres Doctrine, does not allow an active duty service member to file a claim for medical malpractice he or she suffered directly as the result of an active duty military doctor.
+Tragically, current federal law, known as the Feres Doctrine, does not allow an active duty service member to file a claim for medical malpractice he or she suffered directly as the result of an active-duty military doctor.

-Dependants and non-active duty personnel may file claims and get recovery for injuries caused by the malpractice of military or other government employed health care providers.
-In addition, active duty members who have a dependent that has been injured may also file a claim for their own emotional and financial injuries caused because one of their family members was injured.
-For example, if an active duty parent’s child is injured, the injured child has his or her own claim, but the active duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expense the parent may incur due to the child’s injury.
+Dependants and non-active duty personnel may file claims and get recovery for injuries caused by the malpractice of military or other government-employed health care providers.
+In addition, active-duty members who have a dependent that has been injured may also file a claim for their own emotional and financial injuries caused because one of their family members was injured.
+For example, if an active-duty parent’s child is injured, the injured child has his or her own claim, but the active-duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expense the parent may incur due to the child’s injury.

 How Long Do I Have to File My Claim for Injuries for a Dependent or Non-active Duty Personnel?

-A: Generally you have only two years from the date you knew you were injured and knew, or should have known, the cause of your injury.
+Generally, you have only two years from the date you knew you were injured and knew, or should have known, the cause of your injury.

 Exactly how long you have to file a claim for medical malpractice varies greatly depending on the facts and requires a careful analysis of the facts and the law by an experienced lawyer.

-Generally, however, for cases involving the United States, you have only two years from the date you knew, or should have known, of the injury and the cause of the injury to file a claim.
-This applies to infants, children, disabled persons, adults and death cases alike.
+Generally, however, for cases involving the United States, you have only two years from the date you knew or should have known, of the injury and the cause of the injury to file a claim.
+This applies to infants, children, disabled persons, adults, and death cases alike.
 This is different from most civilian claims where children have a longer time to file.